bstaton1/KuskoHarvEst/README.md

 ## Acknowledgements

-Several people provided valuable feedback on the functionality included in this package, in alphabetical order they are: B. Bechtol, G. Decossas, J. Esquible, D. Lowrey, J. Spaeder, and K. Whitworth.
+Several people provided valuable feedback on the functionality included in this package, in alphabetical order they are: B. Bechtol, G. Decossas, J. Esquible, D. Lowrey, J. Spaeder, K. Russell, and K. Whitworth.
 L. Coggins co-developed the statistical foundations of the harvest/effort estimators with B. Staton starting in 2016, with earlier work done in 2015.
 The graphic of the fisher in the 'KuskoHarvEst' package logo was created by N. Tamburello.

 This package is totally reliant on [RStudio Desktop](https://www.rstudio.com/products/rstudio/), [Rmarkdown](https://rmarkdown.rstudio.com/), and [Shiny](https://shiny.rstudio.com/) to do its job.
 The software developers are owed gratitude for making the construction of intuitive workflows like those contained in 'KuskoHarvEst' possible.

-Funding for the development of this package was provided by the Kuskokwim River Inter-Tribal Fish Commission, administered through the Bering Sea Fisherman's Association through grant #AC-2101 between January and October, 2021.
-Funding for the initial development of the statistical and reporting framework, off of which 'KuskoHarvEst' is based, was funded by the U.S. Fish and Wildlife Service through a Pathways Position during the summers of 2016 - 2018.
+Funding for the development of this package was provided by the Kuskokwim River Inter-Tribal Fish Commission, administered by the Bering Sea Fisherman's Association through grant #AC-2101 to Quantitative Ecological Services, LLC for the project period January and October, 2021.
+The initial development of the statistical and reporting framework, off of which 'KuskoHarvEst' is based, was funded by the U.S. Fish and Wildlife Service through a Pathways Position during the summers of 2016 - 2018.